Are you unsure when to use tallow vs lard, and if they really are healthy to use?

 Candles

-The type of fat you want to use for candles, depends on the type of candle you are making.
+The type of fat you want to use for candles depends on the type of candle you are making.

 Where Can I Find Tallow or Lard?

-We get raw suet and leaf fat from our favorite local CSA (TC Farm) and render it down ourselves.
 Not sure how to render down tallow or lard?
 Check out my article Rendering Fat: How to Make Tallow, Lard, and Schmaltz to guide you through every step or watch my YouTube video!

 When you are CSA shopping, confirm they are offering organic and grass-finished for beef and pasture-raised for pork.
 Finding a CSA that offers other products that you might be interested in (eggs, raw milk, wool, etc!) is a bonus!
 That way the CSA can become a one-stop-shop for you!